uddiptarex/discord.py-self-newwejwej/docs/api.rst

         The SKU is a survival game.

+    .. attribute:: survival_horror

+        The SKU is a survival horror game.

+    .. attribute:: tactical

+        The SKU is a tactical game.

+        .. versionadded:: 2.1

+    .. attribute:: tower_defense

+        The SKU is a tower defense game.

+    .. attribute:: track_field

+        The SKU is a track and field game.

-    .. attribute:: tennis
+    .. attribute:: train_simulator

-        The SKU is a tennis game.
+        The SKU is a train simulator game.

-    .. attribute:: third_person_shooter
+    .. attribute:: trivia_board_game

-        The SKU is a third-person shooter.
+        The SKU is a trivia/board game.

     .. attribute:: turn_based_strategy